-- In an emergency or when maximum efficiency from the four wheel ABS is required, apply continuous force on the brake.
-The four wheel ABS will be activated immediately, thus allowing you to retain full steering control of your vehicle and, providing there is sufficient space, will enable you to avoid obstacles and bring the vehicle to a controlled stop. - The Anti-Lock system does not decrease the time necessary to apply the brakes or always reduce stopping distance.
-Always leave enough room between your vehicle and the vehicle in front of you to stop.

-• We recommend that you familiarize yourself with this braking technique.
+- In an emergency or when maximum efficiency from the four-wheel ABS is required, apply continuous force on the brake.
+The four wheel ABS will be activated immediately, thus allowing you to retain full steering control of your vehicle and, providing there is sufficient space, will enable you to avoid obstacles and bring the vehicle to a controlled stop. - The anti-lock system does not reduce stopping distance.
+Always leave enough room between your vehicle and the vehicle in front of you to stop. - We recommend that you familiarize yourself with this braking technique.
 However, avoid taking any unnecessary risks.